mcejp/worldmaker/README.md

 ### btw

-- the pipeline contains certain [default steps](pipeline_world.py#844). at some point that turned out to be a bad idea -- warnings are now emitted for this.
 - plotting steps are usually separate from the computation itself, because matplotlib is _slow_ and in the meantime, the outputs can be used by subsequent steps
     - plotting step can be emitted by the computation step, see the example in [GeoStep](pipeline_world.py#L26)